sportstalk247/sdk-javascript/README.md

 * onReaction
 * onAdminCommand

-See a simple example below:
+See a simple WEB example below.
+To use this, you will need to get the web sdk under `/dist/web-sdk.js` or `/dist/web-sdk.min.js`

 ```
 // first create a client